• Free shipping on all orders

 Entertainment

 Some cats show interest in plants out of boredom and the need for entertainment.
-Some kitties will go on the hunt for something to play with and keep them busy.
+Other kitties will go on the hunt for something to play with and keep them busy.
 Plants can be very stimulating for cats, especially those with long vines and leaves.
-They can bat them around, chew on them, and destroy them, what fun!
+They can bat them around, chew on them, and destroy them, which is fun!

 Instinct

 Many species of wild cats instinctively chew grass.
-This behavior is thought to help with parasite control, and your cat may instinctively be drawn towards plants in your house or garden because of this reason.
+This behavior is thought to help with digestion and parasite control, and your cat may instinctively be drawn toward plants in your house or garden for this reason.

 hepper-cat-paw-divider